 Wondering how to use your social media analytics?

-In our last post, we covered how to use Facebook and Twitter’s analytics dashboards – as well as what to do with that data.
+, we covered how to use Facebook and Twitter’s analytics dashboards – as well as what to do with that data.

 This time, we’ll be covering the lesser (but still important) beasts…